The day my denial died: the first step in my healing from maternal narcissistic abuse

 The pain of awareness and its acceptance is the price of freedom

-If I had to describe awareness and my acceptance of it, it would be a razor-sharp blade cutting through flesh I didn’t even know was wounded.
+If I had to describe this awareness and my acceptance of it—I cannot.

-It doesn’t come gently.
-It doesn’t come with a warning.
+It didn’t come gently and it didn’t come with a warning.

 It erupts, engulfs, consumes.

-And once you have it—once you see—you can never go back.
+And once you once you see, you can never go back.

-But here’s the truth no one tells you: You cannot heal from something unless you first acknowledge it exists.
+See, here’s the truth I didn’t realize at the time: you cannot heal from something unless you first acknowledge it exists, then personally accept that awareness.

 You cannot reclaim your power unless you first see yourself as you are now.

-And when, on December 20, 2020, I allowed myself to softly say the words, “My mom is abusive,” and, “I am being abused,” as I looked in the mirror, something inside me shifted.
+And when, on December 20, 2020, I allowed myself to softly say the words, “My mom is abusive,” and, “I am being abused,” as I looked in the mirror, I knew there was no turning back.

-It was like unlocking a door that had been bolted shut for a lifetime.
+I was unlocking a door that I had bolted shut a lifetime ago.

-I stepped into my power, which had been callously stripped from me by my mother and my sibling who didn’t experience the same abuse.
+I stepped into my power, which had been callously stripped from me by my mother.

 Final thoughts

-If you are reading this, if you feel something rising in your chest—listen.
+If you are reading this, if you feel a knowing rising in your chest—listen to it.

 This awareness is your catalyst and the anger it brings is your fire.